-Mina Han is Seoul and Baltimore based artist.
+Mina Han is Seoul and Baltimore based multidisciplinary artist.
 She is from Seoul, South Korea and got her first BFA in animation and comics in Sejong University.
 She has experienced as a designer and commercial illustrator in Korea.
 Now she is majoring painting at Maryland Institute College of Art in Baltimore, MD with illustration concentration.
-Her works are personal reaction to the environment of stimulation and at the same time philosophical narrative based on direct and indirect experience.
-Her recent drawing series are focusing on visualising historical and political figures in an original mark making method.
+She explores different techniques, mediums and forms from traditional painting and drawing to installation, performance and digital experiment.
+She is inspired by personal experience such as sleeping disorder and radical feelings affected by the international and domestic situation, social issues, liberal arts and feminism, particularly contemporary Korean feminism activities and Korean political situation.

 BFA Animation and Comics at Sejong University, Seoul, Republic of Korea